MintKnight/near-mintknight-api-integration/README.md

 # near-mintknight-api-integration

-Partial code parts of the integration with Near
+Partial code parts of the integration with Near.

 The code in this repository is partially taken from the Mintknight API.

 This repository is temporarily publicly available.

 Sensitive data is not shared.
 The code that is exposed refers to the part of the integration with Near.

 # Content gates